 From time to time, the Company purchases retrocessional coverage for one or more of the following reasons: to manage its overall exposure, reduce its net liability on individual risks, obtain additional underwriting capacity, and balance its underwriting portfolio.
-The Company records loss and loss adjustment expenses recoverable from retrocessionaires as assets.
+The Company records loss and LAE recoverable from retrocessionaires as assets.